 Metal roofs last so much longer than other materials and are incredibly low-maintenance, thus don’t require much, if any, repair or replacement in their lifetimes.
 So, with fewer installs, it drives the cost up.
 However, the high cost of the initial installation pays off big time with energy cost savings, low maintenance fees, and increasing the resale value of your home.
 Metal roofs have one of the most significant ROIs for any roof.

 The more customizations with style, design, layout, and finish will ramp up the costs.
 Some common colors are used for metal roofs but can cost more if not carried by the manufacturer.
 People often use charcoal gray, matte black, forest green, brick red, unfinished aluminum, etc.

 The pitch of the roof and any eaves, valleys, or other complexities in your roof can up the cost because of custom cuts, sizing, and the complicated manner of the installation.

 Different contractors will charge different amounts for metal roof installation.
 There is a high level of skill required to install metal, and often a contractor may not have a large enough team of certified installers for that type of roof.

 With a smaller team, they may need to spend money hiring some contractors of their own or take longer on the project.
 These roadblocks can boost labor costs.
 Overall, it is also a far more complicated process, and the cost reflects that to ensure proper installation.

 How to Get Started Installing Your New Metal Roof

-If you’re ready to install the best roof you’ll ever have, contact First American Roofing right away.
+Contact First American Roofing right away if you’re ready to install the best roof you’ll ever have.
 We use best-in-class materials to give you an incredibly durable roof that will last for decades to come.
-Contact us for a FREE estimate, today.
+Contact us for a FREE estimate today.